 First of all, both controllers have a fairly similar overall shape, as the DualSense moves towards the more ergonomic design of Xbox controllers and away from the traditional aesthetic of the DualShock.

-Design-wise, the Xbox Series X controller is nigh-indistinguishable from its predecessor at first glance and Microsoft obviously isn’t trying to fix something that isn’t broken, but it does introduce some improvements.
+Design-wise, the Xbox Series X controller is almost indistinguishable from its predecessor at first glance and Microsoft obviously isn’t trying to fix something that isn’t broken, but it does introduce some improvements.
 Most notably, the D-pad has been redesigned and now features a concave dish similar to what we’ve seen in the Xbox One Elite controller, thus fixing one of the main issues we’ve had with the standard Xbox One controller.

 Meanwhile, in Sony’s corner, the most striking thing about the new DualSense controller is precisely its design.
 As we have mentioned previously, the two-tone black-and-white exterior suggested that the console itself would follow a similar design philosophy, and not everyone (ourselves included) was too receptive to the change.

 As for the feature set, both controllers have highly ergonomic adaptive triggers with haptic feedback, but speaking of which, it goes without saying that the haptics are the DualSense’s specialty.
-After all, the controller’s advanced haptic feedback is what’s behind the rebranding, and it stands to deliver a much more immersive experience than the traditional rumble.
+After all, the controller’s advanced haptic feedback is what’s behind the controller’s rebranding, and it stands to deliver a much more immersive experience than the traditional rumble.

 Moreover, the DualSense has a few more features that are missing from the new Xbox controller, including a gyroscope and a built-in microphone to go along with the built-in speaker, thus giving Sony’s controller an edge as far as the overall feature set is concerned.